-The Organization received a substantial portion of its support from one donor.
-These contributions constituted approximately 25% and 27% of total support and revenue for the years ended June 30, 2021 and 2020, respectively.
+The Organization received a substantial portion of its support from two donors for the year ended June 30, 2022 and one donor for the year ended June 30, 2021.
+These contributions constituted approximately 47% and 25% of total support and revenue, respectively.
 Any significant reduction in revenue and support may adversely impact the Organization financial position and operations.